Stephen Jardine named presenter of Question Time-style show on new BBC Scotland channel

-BBC Scotland has named the broadcaster and journalist Stephen Jardine as the host of the Question Time-style programme it will launch on its new channel this month.
+BBC Scotland has named the broadcaster and journalist Stephen Jardine has the host of the Question Time-style programme it will launch on its new channel this month.

 The BBC has also revealed that the show will initially be broadcast from Edinburgh before going out on the road to towns and cities across Scotland.